venu0245/Linux/lvm.md

   volume group (VG)
   logical volume (LV)
  ```
-* minium size is to create the physical volume `512 MB`
+* minimum size is to create the physical volume `512 MB`
 * each extend size is `4MB`
 * one extend size is occupies `metadate` stores the `PV'S,VG'S,&,LV'S`

-* to calculate the sizes size/4
+* calculate the sizes size/4

 * create a physical volume PV
 * to convert the lvm code  `8e` linux lvm